UPES B.Des Admissions 2026

 Analysis:

 This was the most technically demanding section.
-Bamboo, being introduced for the first time in the studio test, posed a significant challenge due to its rigidity and limited workability without tools.
+Bamboo, being introduced in the studio test, posed a significant challenge due to its rigidity and limited workability without tools.
 Candidates needed an understanding of additive construction and basic mechanical principles to create a stable and functional windmill structure.

 Craft handling, problem-solving under constraints, and design feasibility were the core skills tested.

-The exam showcased a shift toward real-world problem-solving and empathetic design challenges.
+The exam will require candidates to shift toward real-world problem-solving and empathetic design challenges.
 Candidates needed to demonstrate a balanced mix of creativity, craftsmanship, time management, and communication through visuals and models.
-Emphasis was placed on the process, not just the end result.
+Emphasis was placed on the process, not just the result.

-Those who were able to empathise, plan effectively, and execute functional ideas with basic materials had a clear advantage.
+Those who can empathise, plan effectively, and execute functional ideas with basic materials will have a clear advantage.

 On Question asked by student community